 If you already have trouble sleeping, caffeine can make your insomnia worse which, in turn, can fuel your depression.

-It can take as little as two or as many as ten hours after caffeine ingestion to metabolize half of it.
-(29)
+It can take as little as two, or as many as ten, hours after caffeine ingestion to metabolize half of it.

-I personally can’t drink caffeine after 2 pm in the afternoon and still expect to get a good night’s sleep.
+Personally, I can’t drink caffeine after 2 pm and still expect to get a good night’s sleep.

 3. Caffeine and Prescription Antidepressants: A Dangerous Combination

-Caffeine should not be mixed with over 90 kinds of medications, including several kinds of antidepressants.
-(30)
+Caffeine should not be mixed with over 50 kinds of medications, including the most popular antidepressants.

 In her bestselling book Drug Mugger, pharmacist Suzy Cohen, RPh, reveals that the combination of caffeine and prescription antidepressants can trigger tremors and panic attacks.

 Caffeine also affects other psychiatric medicines, including antipsychotic medications and lithium.